adenueltech/StarkQuest/README.md

 ## Overview

-StarkQuest revolutionizes how bounties are created, managed, and fulfilled by leveraging the power of StarkNet.
+StarkEarn revolutionizes how bounties are created, managed, and fulfilled by leveraging the power of StarkNet.
 The platform provides a secure, transparent, and efficient way for project creators to find skilled contributors and for contributors to discover rewarding opportunities.

 ### How It Works